This is how traffic tickets affect your insurance rate in Ontario

 Demerit points

-Demerit points are a system in Ontario whereby you collect points if you violate driving laws anywhere in Canada, as well as in the States of New York and Michigan.
+Demerit points are a system used in Ontario, Alberta, and Quebec.
+You accumulate points if you violate driving laws anywhere in Canada, as well as in the states of New York and Michigan.

 How many demerit points you get depends on the violation.
 Serious violations, such as failing to remain at the scene of a collision, will get you seven points, while an improper right turn will get you two demerit points.